klongtran/game-of-life/README.md

-Comp 124: Game of Life Lab
+Comp 124: Main.Game of Life Lab
 ====

 This lab was originally developed by Michael Ekstrand (ekstrand@cs.umn.edu) and is used with his permission.